About

 Hi there! 👋 I'm Yutong Liang, a first-year graduate student in Computer Science and Engineering at the University of California San Diego, advised by Prof. Xiaolong Wang.

 My research focuses on dexterous robotic manipulation.
-I study human-object interaction and learning-based control with the long-term goal of building embodied agents that operate just like human.
-I believe human demonstration prior is a practical way to faster, safer, and reliable robotic learning.
+I study human-object interaction and learning-based control with the long-term goal of developing embodied agents that operate like humans.
+I believe human demonstrations and reinforcement learning in simulation offer a practical motion prior for high-dynamic, contact-rich robotic learning.

 I completed my undergraduate studies at the School of Electronics Engineering and Computer Science, Peking University (2021-2025), where I majored in Computer Science and Technology.